Deja vu storm will blast same parts of US still reeling from a winter storm with another round of extreme weather - KESQ

 The origins of the new storm are rooted in the Pacific Northwest, which was walloped by blizzard conditions on Tuesday.

-Snow and blustery winds will continue across the Northwest through Wednesday afternoon before the storm shifts into the Four Corners region late Wednesday.
+Snow and blustery winds moved from the Northwest into the Four Corners region by late Wednesday.
 A round of snow will target the high elevations of Arizona and New Mexico through Thursday.

 The storm will then morph into a much larger beast – its strengthening aided by a big push of atmospheric energy – as it exits the Plains by Thursday evening and sets the stage for a highly impactful event in the central and eastern US.